 Software updates (e.g., for on-board applications)

-Security certificate and revocation list distribution
+Security material distribution including certificates and revocation lists

-The varied data exchanges among the different physical objects also has various needs for data distribution.
+The data exchanges among the different physical objects also have various needs for data distribution.
 For example, software updates might be intended for specific vehicles.
 Traffic regulation data is likely intended for all vehicles within a jurisdiction.
 Exceptional reports might be intended for vehicles approaching an incident.
 And finally, there is an increasing appreciation that some of the information exchanged might be useful to support ITS services other than the ITS service for which the data was originally intended.

 There are a variety of technical and institutional challenges in successfully sharing data in a timely and secure manner.
 Challenges include: